MoistCoder/CockyGrabber/README.md

 ## What's Next

-1. Adding a Function that can grab all the data at once
-2. Adding more things to grab like bookmarks, extensions, ...
+1. Adding more things to grab like bookmarks, credit cards, extensions, ...
-3. Async Funtions
+2. Async Funtions
-4. Turn CockyGrabber into a NuGet Package
+3. Turn CockyGrabber into a NuGet Package
-5. Adding custom Functions that replace the packages
+4. Adding custom Functions that replace the packages
-6. Creating a minimalized File that anyone can easily implement in their Project without referencing CockyGrabber itself
+5. Creating a minimalized File that anyone can easily implement in their Project without referencing CockyGrabber itself
-7. Migrate to NET Core
+6. Migrate to NET Core
-8. Create a better documentation
+7. Create a better documentation
-9. More Examples
+8. Improving the in-code documentation
+9. Create something like a `UniversalCookie` which would replace `Chromium.Cookie` and `Firefox.Cookie` *(Same thing goes for Logins)*
+10. Making the `UniversalGrabber` less confusing

 ## End